nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 FC 1:  Many people expect some delay between clicking a button and having to speak, so it is good to warn people that they will have to start speaking right away.
 <br><br>
-FC 2:
+FC 2: It would be good to use hard coded practice when you want every participant to recieve the same trials and/or in the same order so that the difference between trials is easier for participants to percieve.
-FC 3: The trials were randomized by block so that the words for the practice and in each block are presented differently to each participant.
+FC 3: Previewing the randomization should have mixed around the order of the words, with the colors matching the correct words, and the blocks of trials staying together.
+If anything else happened, then something probably went wrong.
 FC 4: No, the stimulus words will be the same as they were the first time that the participant did the practice.
 This is because the randomization that we added in the previous worksheet randomizes the trials by block only once.
 It has not been set to randomize multiple times.